InternshipsPrerequisites | Important Information | Format Options | Course Registration Grading | Proposal Forms

 and are located within a one-hour drive from the University.

 Students are responsible for finding or creating their own internships.
 Occasionally, intern opportunities are advertised publicly.
 However, most are developed through students’ professional networks and individualized negotiations with administrators interested in helping particular candidates advance.
 Students are encouraged to cultivate contacts and contribute to school leadership and district committee work throughout their programs of study.
 Such contributions can increase the chances that key advocates will recognize your leadership potential and support your internship proposal.

 Full-time immersion is preferable to part-time or summer internships, for marketability as a future applicant for educational leadership positions.
 All internships should be structured to provide leadership responsibilities of increasing breadth and depth over time.
 Overall, the quality of interns’ capstone experience, and its direct connection to NYS competencies for building and district leaders, will be key determinants of any format options approved.

 Eligible candidates have four options for internship format:

-- Half-time for one semester of the academic year plus full-time summer (minimum 6 weeks during the summer.)
+- Half-time for one semester of the academic year plus full-time summer (minimum six weeks during the summer.)
 Full- and half-time are defined as in #1 and #2 above.

 - Individually negotiated.
 This format option is tailored to the needs of the prospective intern and the opportunities available in a particular school district.

 Upon approval of the Internship Proposal by the Program Coordinator, students will be permitted to register for and attend a required seminar (EDUC 692) in conjunction with their internships in the field.
-Part-time interns will register for the seminar in two consecutive semesters at 2-credits each; full-timers once at 4-credit hours.
+Part-time interns will register for the seminar in two consecutive semesters at two credits each; full-timers once at four credit-hours.